wessenstam/gts21/cicd/phase4/phase4.rst

    .. figure:: images/1.png

 #.
-Wait till all steps have been run before moving forward
+Wait till all steps in the cicd build have been run before moving forward

-Check effect of the new build method
+Check Effect of the New Build Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To see the difference of these "New Way of Building" let's check two things:

 - Size fo the new image
 - Start time using the new image

-Check size difference
+Check Size Difference
 *********************

 #.
 Open a ssh session to the docker vm (using your other VC window or via terminal/putty)